 - Bad managers threaten, bully, and belittle

-- Bad managers don’t set expectations: they provide vague directions, so they have little accountability.
+- Bad managers provide vague directions, so they have little accountability

-- Bad managers will always tell you when you do something wrong, but not when you do something right.
-(I worked at a place where I was actually told “If they don’t say anything then you’re doing ok.”
+- Bad managers will always tell you when you do something wrong but not when you do something right.
+(I worked at a company where I was told, “If they don’t say anything, then you’re doing ok.”
 True story.)

 - Bad managers don’t care about work/life balance